 The idea of ripping DVDs to your PC is very much like ripping CDs, although it's shrouded in slightly more controversy.
 It involves using software to convert the contents of a DVD into a video file that can be easily stored on your hard drive, or moved to other devices so you can watch it on the move.
 It might seem complicated, but with the right software you can create backups of your favorite DVDs with ease.
 Here, we've rounded up the best free DVD rippers to make backing up your movie collection a breeze.

 The nature of free DVD ripping software means it's a segment of the software market that's home to a lot of malicious software.
-It can be difficult to navigate your way through the seemingly endless choice of titles and know which are legitimate, so we've done the hard work for you and sorted out the wheat from the chaff.
+It can be difficult to know which DVD ripping software is legitimate, so we've done the hard work for you and sorted out the wheat from the chaff.

-As with CDs, there are no international copyright laws that cover ripping DVDs.
+As with CDs, there are no international copyright laws that cover DVD rippers.
 For example, in 2014, UK copyright law was changed to legalize personal backups, but that decision was overturned by the High Court in 2015.
-Make sure you check out intellectual property law in your country before you start ripping.
+Make sure you check out intellectual property law in your country before you rip DVDs.

-Not only for movies, this DVD ripper can handle ISO images and folders
+Not only for movies, this DVD ripper can handle data discs

 When you install the free version of WinX DVD Ripper, you'll notice that it's actually the Platinum Edition in trial mode.
 Don't worry though – once the demo expires you'll lose action to some of the features (mainly speed-related and a couple of specific DRM cracks), but you'll still have a powerful DVD ripper on your hands that you can use indefinitely.